How to Repair Silicone Mold: Easy Fixes for Tears and Holes

 A torn silicone mold is more likely to be repairable when:

-Thicker molds are usually easier to repair than thin blanket-style molds because they provide more bonding area and better support.
+Thicker molds are usually easier to repair than thin blanket-style moulds because they provide more bonding area and better support.

 What You Need & What to Avoid